Time-Efficient Constant-Space-Overhead Fault-Tolerant Quantum Computation: Supplemental Information: Time-Efficient Constant-Space-Overhead Fault-Tolerant Quantum Computation

 \section{Supplemental Information: Time-Efficient Constant-Space-Overhead Fault-Tolerant Quantum Computation}

-Supplemental Information of ``Time-Efficient Constant-Space-Overhead Fault-Tolerant Quantum Computation'' is organized as follows.
+Supplemental Information on ``Time-Efficient Constant-Space-Overhead Fault-Tolerant Quantum Computation'' is organized as follows.
 In Sec.~\ref{sec:setting}, we present the setting of fault-tolerant quantum computation (FTQC).
 In Sec.~\ref{sec:hamming}, the definition of quantum codes used in our fault-tolerant protocol and the proof of the non-vanishing rate of our quantum code are presented in detail.
 In Sec.~\ref{sec:gadget}, we explain how our fault-tolerant protocol compiles the original circuit into the fault-tolerant circuit using gadgets.
 In Sec.~\ref{sec:fault_tolerant_gadget}, we show the construction of the gadgets.
-In Sec.~\ref{sec:threshold_proof}, we prove the existence of a threshold for doubly exponentially error suppression in our protocol.
+In Sec.~\ref{sec:threshold_proof}, we prove the existence of a threshold in our protocol.
 In Sec.~\ref{sec:overhead}, we analyze the space and time overheads of our protocol.